ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

    * Addition of a multi-purpose code clean-up script (``devclean.sh``) (see :numref:`Section %s <CleanUp>`)
    * Documentation updates to reflect the changes above

-..
-COMMENT: Link to details (e.g., for devclean script) and/or add details (e.g., about METplus bugs) in appropriate sections.

 Future work will expand the capabilities of the application to include data assimilation (DA) and a forecast restart/cycling capability.

 This documentation provides: